Hollywilkerson/lrthw_exercises/chapter_6/readme.md

       3         puts "I said: #{x}."
       4         puts "I also said: '#{y}'."

-3) Was the author lying about there being four lines of code with a string in a string?
+##Was the author lying about there being four lines of code with a string in a string?
-I think he was telling the truth.
+yeah I think he was lying.
+He tried to be tricky though.The second variable assigned is 'x' (line 4) While x is a string, the code within it is an integer variable (types_of_people).
+So this would be an integer interpolated within a string.
+On line 18,("I said: #{x}) this is where an integer variable was within x to create a string object.
+So this is a string within a string.
+The last variable that uses interpolation seems like there is a string within a string but its actually not. the variable 'hilarious' is not a string.
+(joke_evaluation = "Isn't that joke so funny?! #{hilarious}")

 ##Why does adding the strings w + e make a longer string?
 It combines both string w and string e.
 To create the string presented.